 All Conflicts of Interest under this Policy shall be directed to the Office of General Counsel.
 A designated member of the Office of General Counsel will perform an initial review of the conflict and delegate the matter to the appropriate Vice President or department for resolution.

-Trustees and Senior Administrators shall not encourage or accept gifts, favors or gratitude for themselves or Family Members, from any individual or entity that to the Trustee or Senior Administrator's knowledge, has Transacted Business or seeks to Transact Business, with the University.
+Covered Individuals shall not encourage or accept gifts, favors or gratitude for themselves or Family Members, from any individual or entity that to the Covered Individual’s knowledge, has Transacted Business or seeks to Transact Business, with the University.
 Gifts of a nominal value may be accepted, such as small speaker's gifts or promotional items.
 Perishable items such as those typically given at the holidays (e.g. hams, cookies, nuts, candy, etc.) may be accepted if they are shared within the receiving college, school, administrative unit of the University.
 Similarly, plants of flowers may be displayed in the lobby, or at another central location where all may enjoy their presence.
 Acceptance of a modest meal or refreshments in connection with attendance at professional meetings and events sponsored by industrial, technical, professional, or educational associations is permissible.
 The provision of moderately priced meals or refreshments is also permissible as part of business meetings that advance the University's interests and relationships.
 If an employee or department receives a gift that does not comply with this Policy, the gift should be returned and the vendor requested to refrain from offering gifts in the future.
 If the gift cannot be returned the individual receiving the gift should consult with the Vice President of Finance to discuss alternatives, such as repayment of market value or donation.

 Covered Individuals may not use confidential information acquired as a result of service to the University for any purpose unrelated to University business, request confidential information other than for University business purposes, or provide any such information to any third party.

 VII.
 Actions Not Void or Voidable